 Regulation 69 of the PCR 2015 provides that contracting authorities must require tenderers to explain the price or costs proposed in the tender where the tender appears to be abnormally low.
-It sets out a number of areas that such explanations could relate to including the economics of the manufacturing process and the technical solution chosen.
+It sets out a number of areas that such explanations could relate to, including the economics of the manufacturing process and the technical solution chosen.
 A contracting authority may only reject a tender where the evidence supplied does not satisfactorily explain the low level of price or costs proposed.
-It must reject the tender where the tender is abnormally low due to non-compliance with the Treaty provisions referred to in regulation 56(2) (international obligations relating to environmental, social and labour law).
+It must reject the tender where the tender is abnormally low due to non-compliance with the provisions referred to in regulation 56(2) (obligations relating to environmental, social and labour law).

-Regulation 69 also provided that a tender could be rejected where the tender was abnormally low due to receipt of State aid.
+Regulation 69 used to provide that a tender could be rejected where the tender was abnormally low due to receipt of State aid.
 The references to State aid were removed by PPAR 2020.
-However, the EU-UK Cooperation Agreement refers at Article PPPROC 9 to the ability of authorities to verify whether the price takes into account the grant of subsidies, further to Article XV of the GPA.
+However, the EU-UK Cooperation Agreement refers at Article 284 to the ability of authorities to verify whether the price takes into account the grant of subsidies, further to Article XV of the GPA and regulation 69(2)(g) of the PCR 2015 now allows authorities to seek explanations relating to whether the price or costs take into account the grant of subsidies.
+See Legal update, Public Procurement (International Trade Agreements) (Amendment) Regulations 2022 come into force.

-The applicable legal principles on abnormally low tenders were summarised by Fraser J in SRCL Ltd v National Health Service Commissioning Board (also known as NHS England) [2018] EWHC 1985 (TCC) (27 July 2018) at paragraphs 193 to 206.
+The applicable legal principles on abnormally low tenders were summarised by Fraser J in SRCL Ltd v National Health Service Commissioning Board (also known as NHS England) [2018] EWHC 1985 (TCC) (27 July 2018) at paragraphs 193 to 206 and followed in Bechtel at paragraph 463.
 In particular:

-- There is no general duty on authorities to investigate whether a tender is abnormally low. - If the authority considers that a particular tender is abnormally low and considers that it should reject the tender for that reason, there is a duty on the authority to require the tenderer to explain its prices. - There is no definition of the words "abnormally low".
-However, the expression must encompass a bid which is low (almost invariably lower than the other tenders) and the bid must be beyond and below the range of anything which might legitimately be considered to be normal in the context of the particular procurement.

-A contracting authority has a discretion as to what test it uses for identifying what may be an abnormally low tender.
+- There is no general duty on authorities to investigate whether a tender is abnormally low. - If the authority considers that a particular tender is abnormally low and considers that it should reject the tender for that reason, there is a duty on the authority to require the tenderer to explain its prices. - Absent a satisfactory explanation, the authority must reject the tender where it is abnormally low due to non-compliance with obligations referred to in regulation 56(2) of the PCR 2015 (non-compliance with obligations in fields of environmental, social and labour law). - Otherwise, the authority is entitled to reject the tender if the evidence does not satisfactorily account for the low level of price, but it is not required to do so. - There is no definition of the words "abnormally low".
+However, the expression must encompass a bid which is low (almost invariably lower than the other tenders) and the bid must be beyond and below the range of anything which might legitimately be considered to be normal in the context of the particular procurement. - A contracting authority has a discretion as to what test it uses for identifying what may be an abnormally low tender.